-Amanda Taylor joined NWSC in 2018, but has lived in Portland since 2013.
+Amanda Taylor joined NWSC in 2018 but has lived in Portland since 2013.
 Amanda and her partner relocated to Oregon to be near extended family when they were expecting their first child, and they now have two children and a sweet, grumpy dog.
 Previously, she worked with the elderly population in Sitka, Alaska doing case management.
-She has a degree in Criminology from University of Minnesota, Duluth and a MS, Publishing & Editing from Portland State University.
+She has a degree in Criminology from the University of Minnesota, Duluth, and an MS, Publishing & Editing from Portland State University.

-Amanda’s excellent taste includes coffee, wine, cheese and Mexican food and she is talented at digital art and design.
-She enjoys family time, especially adventures near the ocean and rivers, camping, making up songs and dancing along to music videos.
-She loves helping families grow and learning about the experiences women have had in their own lives and what leads them to becoming a surrogate.
+Amanda’s excellent taste includes coffee, wine, cheese, and Mexican food and she is talented at digital art and design.
+She enjoys family time, especially adventures near the ocean and rivers, camping, making up songs, and dancing along to music videos.
+She loves helping families grow and learning about the experiences women have had in their own lives and what leads them to become a surrogate.

 What Amanda can do for you: Amanda guides intended families and surrogates through the process from start to finish.
 She conducts match meetings with surrogates and families, coordinates with other surrogacy professionals, and provides support and information throughout the process.

-What Sandra can do for you: Sandra guides intended families and surrogates through the process from start to finish.
+What Cydni can do for you: Cydni guides intended families and surrogates through the process from start to finish.
 She conducts match meetings with surrogates and families, coordinates with other surrogacy professionals, and provides support and information throughout the process.

 Nina Armstrong received her master’s degree in Social Work from the University of Washington and is a Licensed Clinical Social Worker.
-Prior to joining NWSC as a case manager, her career focused on supporting children, youth and families impacted by trauma and grief.
-She lives in San Francisco with her partner, her French bull dog ‘Kol’ and her cat ‘Powder’.
-She is thrilled to journey with families on this very exciting time in their life.
+Prior to joining NWSC as a case manager, her career focused on supporting children, youth, and families impacted by trauma and grief.
+She lives in San Francisco with her partner, her French bulldog ‘Kol’, and her cat ‘Powder’.
+She is thrilled to journey with families at this very exciting time in their life.

 What Nina can do for you: Nina conducts match meetings with surrogates and families, coordinates with other surrogacy professionals, and provides support and information throughout the process.
 She works in our San Francisco office.

-What Grecia can do for you: Grecia guides intended families and surrogates through the process from start to finish.
-She conducts match meetings with surrogates and families, coordinates with other surrogacy professionals and provides support and information throughout the process.
+What Peter can do for you: Peter guides intended families and surrogates through the process from start to finish.
+He conducts match meetings with surrogates and families, coordinates with other surrogacy professionals, and provides support and information throughout the process.